Find Grad Schools

 10 Yearly Graduations

 D'Youville College comes in at #9 on our list of the most popular colleges offering master's degrees in anatomy.
-The average in-state tuition for full-time undergraduates is $32,400 per year, while in-state graduate students, on average, pay $21,240 per year.
+Each year, around 2,700 students seeking various degrees attend the university.
+The average in-state tuition for full-time undergraduates is $29,980 per year, while in-state graduate students, on average, pay $19,836 per year.
 During the most recent year for which we have data, 10 people received their master's degree in anatomy from D'Youville College.
-Of these students, 100% were women and 20% were members of underrepresented racial-ethnic groups.
+Around 17% of these students were from an underrepresented racial-ethnic group, and 67% were women.

 #10